AndreaPontrandolfo/sheriff/apps/docs-website/docs/introduction.md

 ## Key points

-- This library is pioneering in the adoption of the Eslint `FlatConfig`, [introduced in Eslint v8.23.0](https://eslint.org/blog/2022/08/eslint-v8.23.0-released/).
+- This library is pioneering in the adoption of the ESLint `FlatConfig`, [introduced in ESLint v8.23.0](https://eslint.org/blog/2022/08/eslint-v8.23.0-released/).
 - Sheriff is very easy to get started with and use.
 It promotes a _“zero overhead approach”_.
 See: [philosophy](./core-philosophy/criteria.md).
 - Sheriff is a [_"plug & play"_](./setup/automatic-setup.md) solution but you can customize it as much as you want.
 See: [features](./features.md).

+## Ok, let's do this

+To get started, head over to the [automatic setup guide](./setup/automatic-setup.md) and follow the instructions.